hippogriff101/hippogriff101/README.md

 Member of [Hack Club](https://hackclub.com/)!

-Currently exploring Python, HTML/CSS and more side projects or YSWS's.
+More of a web dev as of reacently but still love python

-Leading a official [Hack _Club_](https://hackclub.com/clubs/) at my school!!
+Leading a official [Hack _Club_](https://hackclub.com/clubs/) at my school!
+Have a look at our club website [here](https://eehshack.club/)!

 Look at [my website](https://freddieyershon.co.uk/) (_in development_)